 In your bio, you describe how after the event of your father’s passing you went through a dramatic alteration on your perception of life.
 Would you be willing to share more about this perceptive shift?

 I’m curious about the relationship between the world we live in, and the world that we may not see.
 I don’t want my work to be religious, but I’m curious about where my father is right now.

 Amidst all the emotions you felt during that period of struggle, how were you able to take the emotions you were feeling, and use them to evolve your artistic practices?

 It took me a really long time to accept it.
-Normally, I don’t share my personal emotions or stories with other people, and I used to be a very introverted person.
-It’s been more than 10 years, so it took a really long time to open up, and share those stories when I talked about my work.
+Normally I don’t share my personal emotions or stories with other people, and I used to be a very introverted person.
+It’s been more than 10 years so it took a really long time to open up, and share those stories when I talked about my work.
 Sharing my story really helped me overcome the grief.
 My emotional weight got lighter after I started to share it.
-Through making art, it really helped me heal, and explore my curiosity in a positive, meaningful way.
-I’m grateful that I can make art and share my story with other people.
+Making art really helped me heal and explore my curiosity in a positive, meaningful way.
+I’m grateful I can make art and share my story with other people.